gdisf/teaching-materials/jsdom/marketing.md

 - We are making web pages interactive with vanilla JavaScript on [date]!
 Join us! 🙌🏽 [link to meetup]
 - Make websites interactive with JavaScript!
 There's still room in our low-cost class for women this [date] with @gdisf!
 - Happy Monday!
 Take your #Javascript to the next level this [date].
 Sign up now!
+- Let's get interactive with our websites!
+Sign up for Pt.
+2 of Intro to #Javascript this [date]